 In any tax policy design, determining the eligibility of the individuals or entities liable for the tax is a first-order question.
 The proposed tax is on all publicly traded firms listed on United States exchanges.
-This could be further narrowed to United States-based firms, to firms initially incorporated in the United States, or both.126 Under the current United States income tax provisions, firms incorporated in the United States are liable for income tax on both United States-source and foreign-source income.
-Firms incorporated abroad only have a tax liability on United States source income.127
+This could be further narrowed to United States-based firms, to firms initially incorporated in the United States, or both.
+Under the current United States income tax provisions, firms incorporated in the United States are liable for income tax on both United States-source and foreign-source income.
+Firms incorporated abroad only have a tax liability on United States source income.

 The prototypical taxpayer for this proposal is an incorporated entity that is publicly traded in on a United States exchange.
 As this Article is just the prototype for a multi-trillion dollar tax, the design features prioritized here are for publicly traded, United States-incorporated firms.
 Nevertheless, for the proposal to avoid unnecessary market distortions or tax avoidance, the tax must also deal with privately held firms and unincorporated firms, such as large partnerships.
-The design choices for these firms are discussed in Part V.128 levied.
-The tax can also be levied retroactively.
-This feature was one of the appeals of the deemed repatriation included in TCJA.
-See commentary on TCJA deemed repatriation.
+The design choices for these firms are discussed in Part V.